-Bolstered by Television dream-makers, our culture today is constantly attempting to replace the Ten Commandments with the secular cultural norm the "Seven Selfish Standards."
+Bolstered by Television dream-makers, our culture today is continually attempting to replace the Ten Commandments with the secular cultural norm, "the Seven Selfish Standards."
 Christians must continue to resist this. ✞

-Television, internet and smartphone use in our culture has fractured family life and turned families into television's family semicircles and then into fantasy-driven solitaries.
-Since the coming of television, we no longer have had family circles where parents and children talked and shared and experienced life together, but we have had family semicircles gathered around a TV set!
-Sociologist Reginald Bibby the Canadian sociologist wrote in "Teen Trends," "If the pulpit was the place of proclamation about what was right and wrong in the past, the television screen is now the norm-creator in the modern world."
-This has since degenerated into a series of fantasy-driven solitaries draped over a cell phone!
+In our culture, things are getting worse as the crime and suicide rates increase!
+Television, the internet, and smartphones have fractured family life, turning family circles into family semicircles and fantasy-driven solitaries.
+We no longer have family circles where parents and children talk, share, and experience life together.
+Instead, we have family semicircles gathered around a TV set!
+The Canadian sociologist, Dr. Reginald Bibby, writes in "Teen Trends," "If the pulpit was the place of proclamation about right and wrong in the past, the television screen is now the norm-creator in the modern world."
+This trend has degenerated further with the advent of social media into a series of fantasy-driven solitaries draped over cell phones!
 Societal moral standards now come from television, cell phones, and the internet! ✞

-Modern television, while they supported individual rights and freedoms, ridiculed the relevance of institutional standards including the government, the police, the church, the clergy and particularly the Bible.
-Ministers were often portrayed as either bumbling idiots or crazed Bible-thumping fundamentalists.
-Clergy may well have had as much or even more training than doctors or engineers but they were still viewed as gullible fools.
-This, even though many of the past developments and inventions over the centuries in our society came as a result of Christian concern for justice, the wellbeing of individuals and the search for scientific truth. ✞
+Popular television programs and social networking decide our young people's morals more than any church or preacher.
+Uncensored internet and social media further undermine these standards.
+Just about anyone can go online and read how to put together a bomb, purchase, or even make a firearm on a 3D printer or view pornographic acts.
+We saw families glued to computer screens of one size or another.
+Meanwhile, parents complain of losing control.
+While they support individual rights and freedoms, modern television ridicules the relevance of institutional standards, including the government, the police, the church, the clergy, and particularly the Bible.
+The Press often portrays ministers as bumbling idiots or crazed Bible-thumping fundamentalists.
+Clergy may well have as much or even more training than doctors or engineers.
+However, they are still viewed as gullible fools even though many of the developments and inventions in our society come from Christian concern for justice, individuals' wellbeing, and the search for scientific truth. ✞